jangxx/node-magichome/README.md

 You can also install the library globally with `npm i -g magic-home`.
 This gives you access to the Magic Home command line utility, aptly named `magic-home`.
 Run

 ```
-$ magic-home help
+$ magic-home
 ```
-to get a list of commands.
+to get a list of commands and options.

 # Usage